 This has led to a huge backlog for dynamic DNS providers to get onto the PSL.

 (In mid-2017, someone claimed that PSL may finally be catching up.)

 Thus each operator of a private server open to LAN visitors must purchase his own domain name, and if an application ends up installed on a million home servers, that makes a million domains that have to be purchased and renewed annually.
 But some people, such as gravewax and silanea at Slashdot, believe every head of household on the Internet ought to own a personal domain, that keeping it renewed is just as much an expected recurring expense of Internet use as electric power.
 So do members of the IndieWeb community.
 Householders will end up having to learn how to hunt for low rates and trick the registrar into offering a renewal promotion.

-Another problem prior to 2018 was that Let's Encrypt did not issue wildcard certificates prior to January 2018.
-This causes problems for users of software that follows a security model like that of the Sandstorm productivity suite, which uses a wildcard DNS record and generates a new random subdomain for each new user session as a means of thwarting cross-site attacks.
+Another problem prior to 2018 was that Let's Encrypt did not issue wildcard certificates.
+This caused problems for users of software that follows a security model like that of the Sandstorm productivity suite, which uses a wildcard DNS record and generates a new random subdomain for each new user session as a means of thwarting cross-site attacks.
 Though users of Sandstorm itself can use the Sandcats.io CA, other self-hosted free software projects may not have that luxury.